AlexanderOMara/babel-plugin-esm-resolver/README.md

 -   [`module`](options/module.md) Module main entry points (`import foo from 'bar'`).
 -   [`submodule`](options/submodule.md) Module submodules (`import foo from 'bar/foo'`).

+NOTE: The `module` and `submodule` options are generally no longer needed now that conditional exports are available.

 # Bugs

 If you find a bug or have compatibility issues, please open a ticket under issues section for this repository.